Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • Extract from .
 Its properties are similar to the effects on the body fish oil;

 • .
-Helps strengthen bone tissue, improves the formation of dental tissues;
+Helps strengthen bone tissue, improves the formation of dental tissue;

 • .
-Contains vitamins and gives the product a pleasant aftertaste.
+Contains vitamins and gives the product a pleasant taste.

-Doromarin helps to cope with anemia in a child, relieves constipation, changes in better side when taking it, they are seen in children with cerebral palsy, allergic reactions, chronic respiratory diseases.
-DoroMarine should preferably be started before the child starts school or kindergarten, such a measure for the prevention of influenza and SARS will allow the baby not to get sick even in the season of colds.
+Doromarin helps cope with anemia in a child, relieves constipation, changes in better side when taking it, they were noticed in children with cerebral palsy, allergic reactions, chronic respiratory diseases.
+It is advisable to start the DoroMarine course before the child starts attending school or kindergarten, such a measure to prevent influenza and ARVI will allow the baby not to get sick even during the cold season.

-How to treat SARS in children? - Doctor Komarovsky
+How to treat ARVI in children? - Doctor Komarovsky

 CATEGORIES